MMMMM - LEMON LAVENDER SHORTBREAD HOLIDAY STYLE (RECIPE INCLUDED)

 Whisk flour and salt together really thoroughly and set aside.
 Using an electric mixer beat butter, sugar, lemon zest, lavender and vanilla together.
-Begin at a medium speed and finish with a quick burst at medium high.
+Add the flour mixture and incorporate, beginning at a medium speed and finishing with a quick burst at medium high.
 Beat until light and fluffy but only just.
 Do not overwork the dough!
 Add the egg yolks last and only beat enough to blend them in.
 Again, overworking is your enemy.

 Now get your hands into the bowl and work quickly for this next step.
 Remember that you are warm and you don’t want your dough to get any warmer than is absolutely necessary.
 Divide the dough into two nice balls.
 On a flat, cool surface roll each ball into a smooth log which is just a bit longer than your paper towel rolls.
 Check to make sure the log fits into the paper towel tube by gently lifting one end and testing it.
 After you are sure it fits wrap the dough log in plastic wrap, keeping the plastic wrap as smooth as you can.
 (Substantial wrinkles in the plastic wrap will prevent the dough from sliding into the paper towel roll and the wrinkles will end-up showing in the outer edge of your cookies.)
 Now you can slide the dough roll into the paper towel roll, put it in your refrigerator and repeat with the second ball of dough.
 I usually refrigerate the dough overnight – It seems to give me a better result that just refrigerating for a couple of hours.